Localization theorem for homological vector fields: Supergeometric preliminaries

 Let $X$ be a smooth supervariety.
 We say functions $t_1,\dots,t_m,\xi_1,\dots,\xi_n$ define a coordinate system on an open set $U$ in $X$ if they are regular on $U$ and $dt_1,\dots,dt_m,d\xi_1,\dots,d\xi_n$ trivialize the cotangent bundle on $U$.
 In this case, the tangent bundle will be trivialized on $U$ by the sections $\d_{t_1},\dots\d_{t_m},\d_{\xi_1},\dots,\d_{\xi_n}$ which are derivations acting in the obvious way.

-By general facts about sections of vector bundles, if we have functions $t_1,\dots,t_m,\xi_1,\dots,\xi_n$ which define linearly independent differentials at a point, they will define linearly independent differentials in a neighborhood of that point; in particular if they define a coordinate system at a point, then they define a coordinate system on a neighborhood of said point.
+By general facts about sections of vector bundles, if we have functions $t_1,\dots,t_m,\xi_1,\dots,\xi_n$ which define linearly independent differentials at a point, then they must define linearly independent differentials in a neighborhood of that point; in particular they define a coordinate system on a neighborhood of said point.